Home » Recipes » By Course » Side Dishes » Bruschetta Pasta Salad

 About this Pasta Salad

 There’s a reason tomato, basil, and cheese pair together so often.
 The flavor combination just WORKS.
-Margarita pizza, caprese, pasta sauce, bruschetta.
+Margarita pizza, caprese salad, pasta sauce, bruschetta.
 Yes, all of the tastiest things are made up of the same ingredients.

 This pasta salad is no different.
-I don’t know why I didn’t try Bruschetta Pasta Salad sooner because this is exceptional.
+I don’t know why I didn’t try Bruschetta Pasta Salad sooner because this is exceptional and it is one of my new favorite pasta salad recipes.
+I think it’s the perfect side dish to serve with grilled chicken seasoned simply with salt and black pepper and maybe a balsamic glaze.

-Take advantage of tomato season with another recipe to use up all of those fresh tomatoes to make the homemade bruschetta.
-Once combined with the
+Take advantage of tomato season with another recipe to use up all of those fresh summertomatoes to make the homemade bruschetta.
+Once combined with the tender pasta it is one of the most delicious salads!

-And if you're looking for more tasty pasta salads, try this Italian Orzo Salad, this Chickpea Pasta Salad, Italian Quinoa Salad, or this Feta Pesto Pasta Salad!
+And if you’re looking for more tasty pasta salads, try this Italian Orzo Salad, Hot Honey Pasta Salad, this Chickpea Pasta Salad, Italian Quinoa Salad, Deviled Egg Pasta Salad or this Feta Pesto Pasta Salad!

 Recipe Ingredients

-- Penne Noodles - Penne Noodles are great for pasta salad because the flavorful dressing can get inside of each tube.
-Fusilli or Rotini would be my other suggestions with similar books and cranies.
+• Penne Noodles – Penne Noodles are great for pasta salad because the flavorful dressing can get inside of each tube.
+Fusilli, bow tie or rotini would be my other suggestions with similar books and cranies.

-- Tomatoes - Grab cherry tomatoes from the garden if you have one!
-The fresher the better, but even store bought tomatoes are fabulous this time of year.
-We'll also use canned tomatoes.
+• Tomatoes – Grab cherry tomatoes from the garden if you have one!
+The fresher the better, but even sweet tomatoes from the grocery store are fabulous this time of year.
+We’ll also use canned tomatoes.

-- Olive Oil - this will make up the bulk of our Bruschetta Pasta Salad dressing.
+• Extra Virgin Olive Oil – This will make up the bulk of our Bruschetta Pasta Salad dressing.

-- Shaved Parmesan - I like shaved parmesan for the additional texture element as compared to grated which sometimes gets quite literally lost in the sauce.
+• Shaved Parmesan – I like shaved parmesan for the additional texture element as compared to grated which sometimes gets quite literally lost in the sauce.
+This Bruschetta Pasta Salad recipe would also be delicious with fresh mozzarella pearls.

 How to Make This Recipe

 1. Heat a sauce pan with water to medium-high heat.
-Cook the noodles according to box instructions.
-Strain and let cool completely.
+Cook the noodles according to package directions.
+Strain, rinse with cold water and let cooked pasta cool to room temperature.

-2. While the noodles cook, make the bruschetta.
+2. While the pasta cooks, make the tomato bruschetta.
 Dice the cherry tomatoes and red onion finely.
 Julianne the basil into small strips.
 Drain the canned tomatoes from the juice.

-3. Pour ¼ cup olive oil into a large mixing bowl.
-Add minced garlic, canned and fresh tomatoes, and dried basil into the bowl.
+3. Pour ¼ cup extra-virgin olive oil into a large bowl.
+Add minced cloves of garlic, canned and fresh tomatoes, and dried basil into the bowl.
 Stir.

-4. Once the noodles are cooked and drained, add the bruschetta mixture over top along with the onions.
+4. Once the noodles are cooked and drained, add the tomato mixture on top of the pasta along with the onions.
 Add additional olive oil, shaved parmesan cheese, red pepper flakes, and fresh basil.
 Toss and enjoy cold!

 Recipe FAQs